What the Family Court deals with:

 - hear cases concerning objections to register an LPA or EPA

-Cases are heard by circuit, district and High Court judges, at the central registry in Archway and at courts throughout England and Wales.
+Cases are heard by circuit, district and High Court judges, at the central registry in Holborn, and at courts throughout England and Wales.

-On 27 April 2009, all levels of the Family Courts were opened to accredited members of the media.
+On 27 April 2009, all levels of the Family Court were opened to accredited members of the media.